 A – Align decisions

 Each decision will bring you either closer or further away from your desired results.
-It is important that you spend your energy, time and activities on all things that help you to make progress.
+It is important that you spend your energy, time and activities on all things that help you make progress.
 Look at the bigger picture.
-Trust your gut and check the details if something appears somewhat off.
+Identify the consequences of the options available.
+Make sure the decision is aligned with the long-term strategy.
+Trust your gut but check the details especially if something appears somewhat off.

-Reflect: Is it a quick fix that will haunt you later or is it taking longer now but produce solid results later?
-Does it make sense to invest your time, money and energy in a certain activity now or is it better to leave it until there is more clarity?
-What are the people supporting you say?
-What impact does this decision have on your environment, your close circles and yourself?
+Reflect: Is the decision in alignment with my why, what and needs?
+Will it help to get lasting results or is it just a quick fix that will haunt me later?
+Does it make sense to invest my time, money and energy in a certain activity now or is it better to leave it until there is more clarity?
+What are the people who are supporting me say?
+What impact does this decision have on my environment, my close circles and myself now and later?

 I dream of men who take the next step instead of worrying about the next thousand steps.Theodore Roosevelt